Islamic charity warned over ‘inflammatory’ sermon after October 7 attacks

-It is one of more than 300 cases involving charities in the past 18 months related to the Middle East conflict, the regulator said.
+A British Islamic charity has received a formal warning and had one of its trustees disqualified following an "inflammatory and divisive" sermon delivered in the days after the 7 October Hamas attacks.

-An Islamic charity in Britain has been given a formal warning and one of its trustees disqualified after an “inflammatory and divisive” sermon about Muslims and Jews in the days after the October 7 Hamas attacks.
+The Charity Commission stated the sermon included the phrase: "the hour will not begin until the Muslims fight the Jews and the Muslims will kill them until a Jew hides behind a rock or a tree."

-Language in the sermon included “the hour will not begin until the Muslims fight the Jews and the Muslims will kill them until a Jew hides behind a rock or a tree” and attendees were encouraged not to “busy yourselves with politics and voting”, the Charity Commission said.
+Attendees were also reportedly encouraged not to "busy yourselves with politics and voting."

-It is one of more than 300 cases involving charities in the past 18 months related to the Middle East conflict, the regulator – which operates across England and Wales – said.
+This case is one of more than 300 involving charities related to the Middle East conflict that the regulator, operating across England and Wales, has addressed in the past 18 months.

 The latest case involved Nottingham Islam Information Point, a charity said to provide support to victims of Islamophobic attacks and address misconceptions about the religion of Islam.